Schaka/janitorr/README.md

 ### Disclaimer

-- I don't use Emby.
-I implemented and tested it, but for maintenance I rely on bug reports
+- **I don't use Emby.
+I implemented and tested it, but for maintenance I rely on bug reports**
 - "Leaving Soon" Collections are *always* created and do not care for dry-run settings
 - Jellyfin and Emby require user access to delete files, an API key is not enough - I recommend creating a user specifically for this task
-- Jellyfin does NOT provide viewing stats like Jellyfin, so we go by file age in the *arrs
+- Jellyfin does NOT provide viewing stats like Plex, so we go by file age in the *arrs - Jellystat integration is planned
 - Jellyfin/Emby and Jellyseerr are not required, but if you don't supply them, you may end up with orphaned folders, metadata, etc
-- To disable Jellyfin/Emby/Jellyseerr, you need to entirely delete their client info from the config file or disable them via properties
 - Only one of Jellyfin or Emby can be enabled at a time
 - **If file system access isn't given, files currently still seeding may be deleted**

 ### Note to developers

-I currently have to load pretty much the entire library to manually match media.
+I currently have to load pretty much the entire library in one REST call to manually match media.
 While both Jellyfin and Emby have some (different) filters for your library's content,
 I found both of them to be pretty wonky at best.
 Some parameters seemed to do nothing, others weren't marked as required when they were or results were unpredictable when an invalid value was supplied.